mrtaz77/CTF-Space/CTFs/CyberCrawler_2023/Crypto/Decode me2/README.md

     return original_text
 ```

-which saddly did not work.
+which sadly did not work.
 But then I checked the output of magic function for `hello world` and got :
 ```cmd
 Original Text: hello world
 Magic Spell: hreollwdlo